 Most hospitals use an internal list of codes and corresponding prices for thousands of billable services and items, called a “charge-master” price list, to populate an Itemized Bill with their respective charges for the care rendered to a patient.
 These chargemaster rates are unilaterally set with no regulatory oversight (in most states) and without regard for the actual costs incurred in rendering the services.
 Most hospitals chargemaster rates are several times their average costs, but some are as high as ten times costs, or even more.
 However, these are just total, or average cost to charge ratios.
 The cost to charge ratios for certain specific items and services, like CT Scans for example, can even be multiples HIGHER than these egregious average costs.
 For example, consider this excerpt from an actual Cost Report, detailing the costs of CT Scans rendered to a Plaintiff at a Florida hospital:

-In this example, the hospital charged, filed a lien, and demanded payment in full of rates that were more than forty-four times the hospital’s self-reported costs for these CT Scans.
+In this example, the hospital charged, filed a lien, and demanded payment in full of rates that were more than 44 times the hospital’s self-reported costs for these CT Scans.